Shun1115sei/NutriQuest/README.md

 - **Added cancel button to voice input modal**
 - **Enlarged star and delete buttons for mobile**
 - **Added event handlers to all interactive elements**

 ---

+## Accessibility

+NutriQuest is designed with accessibility in mind:
+- Large, high-contrast buttons and text for easy visibility
+- Simple navigation structure
+- Voice input support for users who prefer speaking
+- Multilingual interface (English, Simplified Chinese)
+- Responsive layout for all device sizes

+---

+## Security

+- User authentication is handled via Firebase Authentication (email/password and Google Sign-In).
+- All nutrition logs and profile data are securely stored in Firestore.
+- API keys and sensitive configuration should be managed securely and not exposed in public repositories.

+---